fuzzylogicxx/fuzzylogic/posts/weekend-at-drinkbetween-cottage.md

 The cottage has recently been restored by the farm owners and was the perfect environment to relax.

 Our nearest neighbours were some colourful pheasants, a flock of sheep and three highland cows grazing in the fields opposite.
 Beyond them, there was a view onto the firth of forth and Forth bridges.
-Not far from home, but in the middle of the countryside.
-Bliss!

-On the Saturday we enjoyed a short trip to the nearby towns of Aberdour via Burntisland, and moseyed down to the lovely Silver beach where we stopped for a coffee at [Sands](https://www.tripadvisor.co.uk/Restaurant_Review-g551742-d3472542-Reviews-Sands-Aberdour_Fife_Scotland.html)https://www.tripadvisor.co.uk/Restaurant_Review-g551742-d3472542-Reviews-Sands-Aberdour_Fife_Scotland.html.
+On the Saturday we enjoyed a short trip to the nearby towns of Aberdour via Burntisland, and moseyed down to the lovely Silver beach where we stopped for a coffee at [Sands](https://www.tripadvisor.co.uk/Restaurant_Review-g551742-d3472542-Reviews-Sands-Aberdour_Fife_Scotland.html).

-Clair brought and made beautiful food and at night we watched [Captain Fantastic](https://fuzzylogic.me/posts/captain-fantastic/)https://fuzzylogic.me/posts/captain-fantastic/.
+Clair brought and made beautiful food and at night we watched [Captain Fantastic](https://fuzzylogic.me/posts/captain-fantastic/).

 It was a reminder of just how great a well-needed change of pace and scenery you can get in a short distance and space of time.